 Figure 1.1.
-Schematic of the coupled bio-physical system which is subject of this study. - Coloured version of the figures of this page are given in the digital version of this study which is available at http://www.sub.uni-hamburg.de/opus/.
+Schematic of the coupled bio-physical system which is subject of this study.

 Figure 1.2.
 Global distribution of eddy covariance towers organised in the FLUXNET network. - Status from autumn 2004.
 The distribution is obviously biased towards the temperate and boreal zones of North-America and Europe. (modified after Cook et al. [2004])